 National Weather Service Wilmington OH

-High pressure will remain across the region through the week.
+influence will remain across the region through at least mid

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...